BND Hamburger Icon

 Healthcare reform

 Healthcare reform is a topic long discussed on Capitol Hill, but Republican efforts to “repeal and replace” the Affordable Care Act (ACA) have thus far stalled.
-Whether spurred by the uncertainty of federal action or just the general complexity of healthcare policy, lower layers of government are often spearheading projects of their own.
+Whether spurred by the uncertainty of federal action or just the general complexity of healthcare policy, lower layers of government often spearhead projects of their own.

 “There’s tremendous ambiguity [on healthcare policy] at the federal level,” Trabold said.
 “States in reaction and anticipation are going out and doing their own things that employers might have to react to or be aware of.”